 Ms. Higgins has been a trustee of the Company since December 2018.
-She currently serves as the interim Chief Financial Officer and Chief Operating Officer of Affinity Gaming Inc. ("Affinity"), a nine casino multi-jurisdictional gaming company.
-In her current roles, she is responsible for the day to day operations of the casinos as well as all aspects of the company's accounting, finance and investor relation functions.
-Before joining Affinity, she served from 2017-2018 as CFO of VICI Properties, a REIT spin off from Caesars Entertainment, and prior to that as CFO for Caesars Entertainment Operating Company from 2014-2017.
-For the 17 years prior to that, Ms. Higgins served as CFO at companies such as Global Cash Access Holdings, Inc., Herbst Gaming, Inc., and Camco, Inc. The Board of Trustees, upon the recommendation of the Nominating and Corporate Governance Committee, has determined that Ms. Higgins should serve as a trustee due to her extensive experience in finance, including with respect to REITs.
+She currently serves as the Chief Executive Officer of Affinity Gaming Inc. ("Affinity"), a nine casino multi-jurisdictional gaming company.
+In her current role, she is responsible for the day to day operations of the casinos as well as all aspects of the company's accounting, finance and investor relation functions.
+In addition to her primary employment as CEO of Affinity, Ms. Higgins was also named Chief Executive Officer and non-independent director of Gaming and Hospitality Acquisition Corp (NASDAQ: GHACU), a newly organized special purpose acquisition company or "SPAC" formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with Affinity and one or more businesses, which went public in February 2021..
+Before becoming Chief Executive Officer at Affinity, she served as Chief Financial Officer and Chief Operating Officer of Affinity from 2018.
+From 2017-2018, she served as CFO of VICI Properties, a REIT spin off from Caesars Entertainment, and prior to that as CFO for Caesars Entertainment Operating Company from 2014-2017.
+For the 17 years prior to that, Ms. Higgins served as CFO at companies such as Global Cash Access Holdings, Inc., Herbst Gaming, Inc., and Camco, Inc. The Board of Trustees, upon the recommendation of the Nominating and Corporate Governance Committee, has determined that Ms. Higgins should serve as a trustee due to her extensive experience in finance, including with respect to REITs and that she should serve on the Audit Committee due to her financial acumen, including most recently as a result of serving as CFO of Affinity.